meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Self-intro

 For transparency, I&rsquo;ll try to show who I am before starting a discussion.
+I&rsquo;m a 30-year old Swedish male, grown up in Sweden.
+I do not study biochemistry, nutrition, dietetics, medicine, physiology or any other relevant field.
+My fields of expertise are in computers and statistics.

-It is said: &ldquo;[do not present secondary reasons to choose a diet as though they were the primary ones](https://www.greaterwrong.com/posts/bujD9zhcb9Apii5J2/dietary-debates-among-the-fruit-gnomes)&rdquo;.
-So what&rsquo;s my primary reason for agreeing with the broad strokes of Paleo/Keto?
+What prompted me to write this post was hearing someone say &ldquo;[do not present secondary reasons to choose a diet as though they were the primary ones](https://www.greaterwrong.com/posts/bujD9zhcb9Apii5J2/dietary-debates-among-the-fruit-gnomes)&rdquo;.
+So what&rsquo;s my primary reason for agreeing with the broad strokes of Paleo/Keto, if I still do?
+Let&rsquo;s find out.

 <a id="org0941e76"></a>